-January to March is when Chicago is least busy making cheap flights to Chicago and hotel deals usually attainable.
-However, true to its reputation as the “Windy City”, cold temperatures and brisk winds will make you want to stay inside for most of your visit.
+Chicago is least busy in January through March making cheap flights to Chicago and hotel deals attainable.
+However, true to its reputation as the ‘Windy City’, cold temperatures and brisk winds will make you want to stay inside for most of your visit.

 Savvy travellers are always on the lookout for the cheapest flights to Chicago but one of the biggest challenges for figuring out when to go can be the weather.
 If you don’t enjoy extreme temperatures, fiercely hot summers and bitterly cold winters, then give these two seasons a miss.
 April through May or September through October are the most enjoyable and mild months of the year in Chicago.
 You’ll still get warm weather and the hotel rates are more reasonable.

 Flights from London to Chicago: 8 hours 50 minutes.

 Flights from Manchester to Chicago: 8 hours 40 minutes.

 Flights from Birmingham to Chicago: 10 hours 30 minutes.

 Flights from Glasgow to Chicago: 10 hours 10 minutes.